Compliance

 Technology, security, and limitations

-Telehealth depends on technology you and the clinician use, including internet connections, software, and devices.
+Telehealth depends on technology you and the physician use, including internet connections, software, and devices.
 Although we use commercially reasonable security measures, no electronic communication is perfectly private.
 Risks of telehealth include, but are not limited to, the following:

 - Information transmitted may not be sufficient (for example, due to poor image resolution) to allow appropriate clinical decision-making.